 - Finger tips and the heel of the foot (pediatric patients who have not begun to walk). - Samples cannot be obtained from the flash chamber of an IV catheter.
-Not only is the practice inherently unsafe, but it involves manipulating a medical device for purposes that it is not intended for and the blood sample obtained is not a capillary sample. - Premixed D10W should be run as a piggyback onto an existing IV line to ensure accurate dose administration. - If Glucagon was initially administered with no patient improvement and an IV is subsequently established (if certified and authorized); perform a second glucometry and if the patient remains hypoglycemic administer dextrose regardless of the elapsed time since glucagon administration.
+Not only is the practice inherently unsafe, but it involves manipulating a medical device for purposes that it is not intended for and the blood sample obtained is not a capillary sample. - It is recommended that the max single dose of D10W OR D50W for your hypoglycemic patient be administered gradually over 3 minutes, with a discontinuation in the event your patient attains a level of consciousness where they can safely consume carbohydrates.
+The goal is to avoid over treatment since this can result in rebound hyperglycemia. - Premixed D10W should be run as a piggyback onto an existing IV line to ensure accurate dose administration. - If Glucagon was initially administered with no patient improvement and an IV is subsequently established (if certified and authorized); perform a second glucometry and if the patient remains hypoglycemic administer dextrose regardless of the elapsed time since glucagon administration.